expo/expo/packages/babel-preset-expo/README.md

 # babel-preset-expo

+This preset extends the default React Native preset (`metro-react-native-babel-preset`) and adds support for decorators, tree-shaking web packages, and loading font icons with optional native dependencies if they're installed.

+You can use this preset in any React Native project as a drop-in replacement for `metro-react-native-babel-preset`.
+If your project isn't using native font loading or web support then this preset will only add support for decorators with `@babel/plugin-proposal-decorators` - this is mostly used for supporting legacy community libraries.

+If you start your **web** project with `@expo/webpack-config` or `expo start:web` and your project doesn't contain a `babel.config.js` or a `.babelrc` then it will default to using `babel-preset-expo` for loading.

 If you have problems with the code in this repository, please file issues & bug reports at https://github.com/expo/expo.
 Thanks!